Pyeongchang 2018: Hamelin eyes Canada’s first gold medal at Winter Games

 - All four Canadian riders, Sebastien Toutant, Mark McMorris, Max Parrot and Tyler Nicholson, qualified Friday night for the final on Saturday

 - Defending Olympic champion Charles Hamelin has his sights set on short track speed skating gold on Day 1 when he competes in men’s short track 1500m at 5 a.m.
 ET.
-Hamelin has qualified for the semi-finals.
+Hamelin qualified for the finals in a photo finish.

 - Coming off a World Cup gold medal, Ivanie Blondin competes in Women’s 3000m at 6 a.m.
 ET